EoinStankard/Machine-Learning-Statistics-Tasks/README.md

 1. Downloading the Repo and running jupyter notebook in the command line.
 (Recommended)
 2. Clicking on the "MLS-Tasks2020.ipynb" file above,

-I recommend that you download and run the assignment on your own machine as erros may occur when directly clicking on the "MLS-Tasks2020.ipynb" file above
+I recommend that you download and run the assignment on your own machine as errors may occur when directly clicking on the "MLS-Tasks2020.ipynb" file above

 ## What is needed to run the Assignment